The-Balance-FFXIV/balance-static/content/jobs/casters/red-mage/fight-tips/the-unending-coil-of-bahamut-ultimate-guide.md

 ## Maintaining Uptime

 There are many mechanics in this phase that snapshot early and can kill you and the party instantly if not handled correctly.
 As such you should always be ready and willing to drop a cast if you need to in order to avoid a mechanic.
-Your priority should always be to stay alive, as losing 1 or 2 GCDs is far less of a loss compared to dying.
+Your priority should always be to stay alive, as losing one or two GCDs is far less of a loss compared to dying.
 Common mechanics where you may need to drop casts depending on alignment are Iron Chariot, Wings of Salvation and Thunderstruck.
 Holding your Swiftcast and Acceleration for movement in this phase can help mitigate these losses from movement.

 ## Divebombs